 Socialsuite

-Translating a new brand identity into a digital system that speaks credibly to two very different audiences — global nonprofits and Fortune 500 corporations.
+Building the brand expression for a global ESG platform — a visual language that speaks credibly to two very different audiences: global nonprofits and Fortune 500 corporations.

 Client